-Incidence response is a peripheral backup system which is installed for the purpose of data protection and Data lose prevention and backup in case of any type of causality of cyber related or computer related data loose or in system related illness.
-That help to recover and Data retrieve in any case it is help full in any type of apparatus Change that give data backup output in automated and systemated form.
+Incidence response is a peripheral backup system that is installed for data protection and data loss prevention and backup in case of any type of causality of cyber-related or computer related data loose or system-related illness.
+That helps to recover and Data retrieve in any case it helps full in any type of apparatus Change that gives data backup output is automated and systematic form.

-It perform dual role in data security it gets data backup and Data security in case of system hacked or server hacking data stole data theft or system damage or any factor which cause data wipe.
+It performs a dual role in data security it gets data backup and data security in case of system hacked or server hacking data stole data theft or system damage or any factor which causes data wipe.